CarlosSiendones/KiteVenture-MS1-Project/README.md

 **Potential user wishes**
 * As user i want to know who KiteVenture is and what do they offer.
-* As user i want to hear from previous clients experinces.
+* As user i want to hear from previous clients experiencies.
 * As user i want to get in touch to plan my next adventure.
 * As user i want updates in new destinations.
 * As user i want visual content from previous trips.